IAmDivine97/LatinaYogi/README.md

 # hello-world
- This repository is for practicing the GitHub Flow.
+This respository was my final project for SheCodes Basics Certification.